A Guide To Gastroparesis Symptoms, Causes, And Natural Treatments

-There are several different causes of gastroparesis.
-Interestingly, many cases of gastroparesis are idiopathic, which means we don't know exactly what causes them.
-Some of the more common known causes of gastroparesis include diabetes, spinal cord injury, stress, psychiatric disease, stroke, Parkinson's disease, multiple sclerosis, scleroderma, viral infections, autoimmune conditions, amyloidosis, and also medication-induced and post-surgical gastroparesis, One of the common underlying themes in some of these conditions is nerve or nervous-system-related dysfunction.
-In the case of diabetes, it is felt that chronically elevated blood sugars are associated with a higher risk of neuropathy.
-This oxidative stress and dysfunction of the nervous system are what contribute to the development of gastroparesis.
+One of the common underlying themes in some of these conditions is nerve or nervous-system-related dysfunction.
+In the case of diabetes, experts believe that chronically elevated blood sugars are associated with a higher risk of neuropathy.
+Oxidative stress and dysfunction of the nervous system contribute to the development of gastroparesis.

 How to know if you have gastroparesis.

-While gastroparesis may sound like a daunting diagnosis to get, there are definitely things that can be done to help your symptoms.
-Using a combination of conventional and integrative approaches may allow you to optimize the outcome and get your gut health back on track.
+While gastroparesis may sound like a daunting diagnosis, there are ways to manage or help your symptoms.
+Using a combination of conventional and integrative approaches, with the support of a doctor, may allow you to optimize the outcome and get your gut health back on track.